 adminEnabled: false edgeAvailabilityDomain: AVAILABILITY_DOMAIN_2 creationTimestamp: '2017-12-01T08:29:09.886-08:00' id: '7976913826166357434' kind: compute#interconnectAttachment labelFingerprint: 42WmSpB8rSM= name: my-second-attachment pairingKey: 7e51371e-72a3-40b5-b844-2e3efefaee59/us-central1/2 region: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1 router: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/routers/my-second-router selfLink: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/interconnectAttachments/my-second-attachment state: PENDING_PARTNER type: PARTNER

-pairingKeyfield contains the pairing key that you'll need to share with your service provider.
+pairingKeyfield contains the pairing key that you need to share with your service provider.
 Treat the pairing key as sensitive information until your VLAN attachment is configured.

-PENDING_PARTNERuntil you request a connection with your service provider, and they complete the its configuration.
-Afterwards, the state of the attachment will be
+PENDING_PARTNERuntil you request a connection with your service provider and they complete its configuration.
+After the configuration is complete, the state of the attachment changes to

-- Request a connection from your service provider.
+To request a connection from your service provider, see Requesting connections.